 "Harry, where's my book?" she asked, her eyes wide with worry.

 "Your book?"
 He tilted his head to the side.

-She shook her head, already turning and jogging back to the castle.
+She shook her head, already turning.
 "No need," she said.
 "Just tell Professor Sprout that I'll be a few minutes late."

 Harry shrugged his shoulders and turned around, walking the rest of the way to Greenhouse Three with Ron.